My three children, two sons and a daughter, are typical teenage kiddos.

-The results?
 Well, they are both in high school and they are thriving – not just as blind children, but as kids in general.

 They pursue their passions, they try new things, they excel at schoolwork, they have ups and they have downs.
 We are still learning the tools of blindness every day and we still constantly reach out to blind role models.

 Michael is looking forward to college and Mitchell keeps everyone laughing.
 And just like so many brothers, they could not be more different – I think the only thing they have in common is their passion for our Philadelphia Eagles football team!